GigaOM/go-slog/README.md

         * $data - An array of data that will be helpful in debugging (e.g. ```array( 'post_id' => 131, 'post_title' => 'Test Post' )```)
                 * Note: Loggly stores 1Mb per log event uploaded via their API, in batches [limited](https://www.loggly.com/docs/http-bulk-endpoint/) to no larger than 5Mb.
 3. View Slog: /wp-admin/tools.php?page=go-slog-show
         * Slogs can be paged through going back up to a week back.
-(We are using Loggly's 50 item per item query default resultset size).
+(We are using Loggly's 50 item default result set size).
+        * The advantage of using this view is that it only returns go-slog'd entries sorted into the `code, message, data` columns.
+Similar filtering, and more fine-grained search is of course readily available on the Loggly account dashboard.

 Report Issues, Contribute Code, or Fix Stuff
 --------------------------------------------